scramble45/TVPiRemote/README.md

 # TVPiRemote

-  - Powered by Node.JS - Express
-  - Runs on Pi / Zero / 2 / 3 probably on any other linux based SBC
+  - Meant for Linux
-  - Serves up its own webserver and remote control interface
+  - Serves up its own Express powered webserver
   - Integrates with Marantz based receivers
-  - WebSocket Driven - Socket.io + Express + Raw TCP Socket Connection
-  - Able to open one TCP port to control from Alexa (See: [AlexaTVRemote](https://github.com/scramble45/AlexaTVRemote))
-  - Integrates with turning PS4 on and Off (See: [dhleong/ps4-waker](https://github.com/dhleong/ps4-waker))
-  - Can turn on your Epson Projector with LIRC (See: [LIRC](http://www.lirc.org/))
+  - Can turn on your BenQ Projector with LIRC (See: [LIRC](http://www.lirc.org/))